9 Facts That Prove Queen Elizabeth’s Devotion To Her Beloved Corgis

 1. The royal corgis have their own butlers.

-Would you expect anything less given the bond between Queen Elizabeth and her corgis?
+Would you expect anything less given the bond that Queen Elizabeth and her corgis shared?
 “The context and content of their meals is very important to Her Majesty, who tailors what they are fed to their age, clinical needs, and so on.
 The queen is a great believer in homeopathy and herbal medicines, and each dog has a unique menu,” animal psychologist Roger Mugford, PhD, who was hired by Queen Elizabeth, revealed to Town and Country in 2015.
 “Eight exotic porcelain bowls are carried in by a butler, each for a particular dog.
 Eight dogs are arranged in a semi-circle to sit and wait to be given their meal bowls.
 It’s all disciplined and well-organized by Her Majesty; few other owners can exert such control over their dogs to ‘wait’ for their food in turn.”

 2. Canned food is never on the menu.